tinode/chat/docker/README.md

 ### Configure video calling

 Tinode uses [WebRTC](https://webrtc.org/) for video and audio calls.
-WebRTC needs [Interactive Communication Establishment (ICE)](https://tools.ietf.org/id/draft-ietf-ice-rfc5245bis-13.html) [TURN(S)](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) and [STUN](https://en.wikipedia.org/wiki/STUN) servers to traverse [NAT](https://en.wikipedia.org/wiki/Network_address_translation), otherwise calls may not work.
-Tinode does not include TURN(S) or STUN servers out of the box.
-You need to obtain and configure your own servers.
-Once you obtained the servers, save configuration to a file, for example `/Users/jdoe/turn-config.json` and provide path to this file when starting the container:
+WebRTC needs [Interactive Communication Establishment (ICE)](https://tools.ietf.org/id/draft-ietf-ice-rfc5245bis-13.html) [TURN(S)](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) and/or [STUN](https://en.wikipedia.org/wiki/STUN) servers to traverse [NAT](https://en.wikipedia.org/wiki/Network_address_translation), otherwise calls may not work.
+Tinode does not include TURN(S) or STUN out of the box.
+You need to obtain and configure your own service.
+Once you setup your TURN(S) and/or STUN service, save its configuration to a file, for example `/Users/jdoe/turn-config.json` and provide path to this file when starting the container:

 ```
 $ docker run -p 6060:6060 -d --name tinode-srv --network tinode-net \